Scarab (artifact)

-Likely due to their connections to the Egyptian goddess Khepri, amulets in the form of Scarab Beetles had become enormously popular in Ancient Egypt by the early Middle Kingdom (approx. 2000 BCE) and remained popular for the rest of the pharaonic period and beyond.
-Throughout Egyptian history, the function of Scarabs repeatedly changed.
-Though primarily worn as amulets and sometimes rings, Scarabs were also inscribed for use as personal or administrative seals or were incorporated into other kinds of jewelry.
-Additionally, some Scarabs were created for political or diplomatic purposes to commemorate or advertise royal achievements.
+Though primarily worn as amulets and sometimes rings, scarabs were also inscribed for use as personal or administrative seals or were incorporated into other kinds of jewelry.
+Some scarabs were created for political or diplomatic purposes to commemorate or advertise royal achievements.
+Additionally, scarabs held religious significance and played a role in Egyptian funerary practices.

+Dating and evolution

+Likely due to their connections to the Egyptian god Khepri, amulets in the form of scarab beetles became enormously popular in Ancient Egypt by the early Middle Kingdom (approx. 2000 BC) and remained popular for the rest of the pharaonic period and beyond.

-Starting in the middle Bronze Age, other ancient peoples of the Mediterranean and the Middle East imported Scarabs from Egypt and also produced Scarabs in Egyptian or local styles, especially in the Levant.
+Starting in the middle Bronze Age, other ancient peoples of the Mediterranean and the Middle East imported scarabs from Egypt and also produced scarabs in Egyptian or local styles, especially in the Levant.

-By the end of the First Intermediate Period (about 2055 BCE) Scarabs had become extremely common.
+By the end of the First Intermediate Period (about 2055 BC) scarabs had become extremely common.
 They largely replaced cylinder seals and circular "button seals" with simple geometric designs.
-Throughout the period in which they were made, Scarabs were often engraved with the names of pharaohs and other royal figures.
-In the Middle Kingdom, Scarabs were also engraved with the names and titles of officials, to be used as official seals.
-From the New Kingdom, Scarabs bearing the names and titles of officials became rarer, while Scarabs bearing the names of gods, often combined with short prayers or mottos became more popular, though these Scarabs are somewhat difficult to translate.
+Throughout the period in which they were made, scarabs were often engraved with the names of pharaohs and other royal figures.
+In the Middle Kingdom, scarabs were also engraved with the names and titles of officials, to be used as official seals.
+During the New Kingdom and Third Intermediate Period, scarabs with short prayers or mottos became popular, though these scarabs are somewhat difficult to translate.
+There are also scarabs that depict hunting scenes.

-Description
+Description and materials

-Scarabs were typically carved or molded in the form of a Scarab Beetle (usually identified as Scarabaeus sacer) with varying degrees of naturalism but usually at least indicating the head, wing case and legs but with a flat base.
+Scarabs were typically carved or molded in the form of a scarab beetle (usually identified as Scarabaeus sacer) with varying degrees of naturalism but usually at least indicating the head, wing case and legs but with a flat base.
 The base was usually inscribed with designs or hieroglyphs to form an impression seal.
 They were usually drilled from end to end to allow them to be strung on a thread or incorporated into a swivel ring.
-The common length for standard Scarabs is between 6 mm and 40 mm and most are between 10 mm and 20 mm.
-Larger Scarabs were made from time to time for particular purposes, such as the commemorative Scarabs of Amenhotep III.
+The common length for standard scarabs is between 6 mm and 40 mm and most are between 10 mm and 20 mm.
+Larger scarabs were made from time to time for particular purposes, such as the commemorative scarabs of Amenhotep III.

 Scarabs were generally either carved from stone, or molded from Egyptian faience, a type of Ancient Egyptian sintered-quartz ceramic.
 Once carved, they would typically be glazed blue or green and then fired.
-The most common stone used for Scarabs was a form of steatitewhich is a soft stone that becomes hard when fired (forming enstatite).
-In contrast, hardstone Scarabs most commonly were composed of green jasper, amethyst and carnelian.
+The most common stone used for scarabs was a form of steatite, a soft stone that becomes hard when fired (forming enstatite), or porcelain.
+In contrast, hardstone scarabs most commonly were composed of green jasper, amethyst and carnelian.